cabaJr/ATZ/README.md

 # ATZ
 Tool to quickly summarize and visualize data exported from ATune management system

-This code opens a shiny app that needs in input a csv file corresponding to the output of the breeding situation.
+This code opens a shiny app that needs in input a .xlsx or .csv file corresponding to the output of the breeding situation.

 The app then generates tables and plots that can be visualized in the tabPanels.